HaxeFoundation/neko/README.md

  * Mac: XCode (with its "Command line tools")
  * Linux: gcc (can be obtained by installing the "build-essential" Debian/Ubuntu package)

-Various third-party libraries are needed to be linked with Neko.
-They are summerized as follows:
+Neko needs to link with various third-party libraries, which are summerized as follows:

 | library / tool                          | OS          | Debian/Ubuntu package                                     |
 |-----------------------------------------|-------------|-----------------------------------------------------------|